larien/aprenda-go-com-testes/criando-uma-aplicacao/websockets/websockets.md

 You should see it working!
 The blind quantia increments in the browser as if by magic.

-Now let's revert the code and think how to test it.
-In order to _implement_ it all we did was pass through to `StartGame` was `playerServerWS` rather than `ioutil.Discard` so that might make you think we should perhaps spy on the call to verify it works.
+Now let's revert the code and think how para test it.
+In order para _implement_ it all we did was pass through para `StartGame` was `websocketServidorJogador` rather than `ioutil.Discard` so that might make you think we should perhaps spy on the call para verify it works.

-Spying is great and helps us check implementation details but we should always try and favour testing the _real_ behaviour if we can because when you decide to refactor it's often spy tests that start failing because they are usually checking implementation details that you're trying to change.
+Spying is great and helps us check implementation details but we should always try and favour testing the _real_ behaviour if we can because when you decide para refactor it's often spy tests that start failing because they are usually checking implementation details that you're trying para change.

-Our test currently opens a websocket connection to our running server and sends mensagens to make it do things.
-Equally we should be able to test the mensagens our server sends back over the websocket connection.
+Our test currently opens a websocket connection para our running servidor and sends mensagens para make it do things.
+Equally we should be able para test the mensagens our servidor sends back over the websocket connection.

 ## Write the test first

 We'll edit our existing test.

-Currently our `JogoEspiao` does not send any data to `out` when you call `Começar`.
-We should change it so we can configure it to send a canned message and then we can check that message gets sent to the websocket.
+Currently our `JogoEspiao` does not send any data para `out` when you call `Começar`.
+We should change it so we can configure it para send a canned mensagem and then we can check that mensagem gets sent para the websocket.
 This should give us confidence that we have configured things correctly whilst still exercising the real behaviour we esperado.

 ```go
 type JogoEspiao struct {